RADAR-base/RADAR-Appserver/README.md

 6. You can also achieve the same using more reliable and flexible REST API using the schedule endpoint.
 Please refer to REST API section below for more info.

+7. API documentation is available via Swagger UI when you launch the app server.
+Please refer to the Docs section below.

 # REST API
 // TODO